The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 monitored.

-- Cost, Infrastructure, and the
+- Cost, Infrastructure, and

-investment, creating significant barriers and potentially exacerbating
+substantial investment, creating significant barriers and potentially

-existing inequities.
+exacerbating existing inequities.

 - High Initial and Ongoing